 It’s a lie.

-For years people have noticed tiny inconsistencies in how this game handles its upgrades, and the best explanation I’ve seen that explains all the irregularities was posted by hacker Alex Jackson at the GameFAQs board about the game, which you can find here.
+For years people have noticed tiny inconsistencies in how this game handles Mutant upgrades, and the best explanation I’ve seen that explains all the irregularities was posted by hacker Alex Jackson at the GameFAQs board about the game, which you can find here.
 It seems that in reality, the developers created a fully random system that levelled up Mutants the same way no matter how you’re playing.
 It has no connection to FFII or even FFLII whatsoever.
 It worked so well that no one’s noticed for nineteen years.

 I don’t normally get this technical in the Journals, but if Jackson is right (and I feel from experience with the game that he is), this widespread misconception needs contesting.
 According to Jackson (plus a little rounding), at the end of every battle, Mutants have a:

 - 42.5% chance of not upgrading